 Pre-approvals: Why They Aren’t Worth the Paper They’re Written On and Why You Should Still Get One

-Lastly, to make your pre-approval worth more than the paper it’s written on, partner with an experienced independent mortgage planner who works with a multitude of Canadian lenders for the best odds at finding the ideal fit.
+Lastly, to make your pre-approval worth more than the paper it’s written on, partner with an experienced independent mortgage broker who works with a multitude of Canadian lenders to increase your odds of finding the best fit.